theforeman/theforeman.org/_posts/2018-05-18-contributing-to-installer-puppet-modules.md

 katello_repositories : include_tasks ------------------------------------ 0.02s
 ```

-If the command was not successful, please reach out to the [foreman-dev discourse list](https://community.theforeman.org/c/development) (preferred), or #theforeman-dev on freenode.
+If the command was not successful, please reach out to the [foreman-dev discourse list](https://community.theforeman.org/c/development) (preferred), or #theforeman-dev on libera.chat.
 We love having new contributors; someone will help you.
 It's possible that you did everything correctly and there is a bug in forklift, so don't be afraid to reach out for assistance.

 Once you have your centos7-katello-nightly VM running, you are ready to develop!
 The next step is to ssh to your instance with `vagrant ssh centos7-katello-nightly`.
 You should be presented with a shell, and can attempt to reproduce the issue.
 In our example, we will want to add an option to optionally remove indexes from the `/pub` directory.